-School closures will be announced on radio stations K103 FM, KXLY 100 FM, KDRK 94 FM, KVNI 1080 AM, and KGAA 1510 AM.
-Announcements are also made over the local TV stations 2, 4, and 6.
-You will also be notified via Text message and e-mail.
+School closures will be announced through a district-wide communication on phones or email.
+They are also found on radio stations K103 FM, KXLY 100 FM, KDRK 94 FM, KVNI 1080 AM, and KGAA 1510 AM.
+Announcements are also made over the local TV stations KREM, KXLY and KHQ.
+Be aware that Lakeland School District may issue a 2-hour delay due to extreme road or weather conditions.